 Get an external drive and maybe an adapter

 Just about any type of USB external drive will work: thumb drive, hard drive, or SSD.
-The installer software will take up about 6GB, so your drive needs to have at least 6GB available.
+The installer software will take up over 5GB.

 If you have a 2015 or newer MacBook or a 2016 or newer MacBook Pro, you may need Apple’s USB to USB-C adapter.
 This will allow you to connect a storage device that uses a USB type-A connector.
 If you have a USB-C storage device, then you don’t need to get the adapter.